 By: Malaga.us - # # # #

 Discover with us the most popular Gastronomic Festivals in Malaga in March.
-This month’s events will take you to the inland white villages.
+The majority of this month’s events will take you to the inland white villages.
 These villages of Moorish origin are located in the mountain ranges of Malaga, such as the Guadalhorce Valley, Serrania de Ronda and the Axarquia, with the highest peaks of the province.

 Combine a visit to the interior where time is slower, many traditions are still preserved and of course with excellent local gastronomy!